-- a) 67 equal pay claims outstanding were settled leaving a balance on provision at 31 March 2015 for new equal pay claims expected to be submitted of £0.4m. - b) The provision to cover the risk of day to day insurance losses has been reduced by £0.8m to £8.4m and in doing so £0.6m has been released and transferred in to the earmarked Insurance reserve. - c) The opening provision of £0.5m to repay personal property search fees wrongly charged by the Council since January 2005 has been reduced to £0.1m. - d) The cost of planned future termination costs in 2015-16 and 2016-17 arising from the detailed saving proposals approved as part of the 2015-16 Budget has been assessed as £4.6m.

-- e) After charging £2.9m to the Council's provision for the outcome of successful appeals against the Valuation Office's 2010 Business Rates Valuation list, a further £4.4m has been set aside for outstanding appeals.
-This leaves Bradford's estimated share of lost Business Rates income as a result of appeals at 31 March 2015 at £7.5m. - f) Both the carbon reduction tax provision (£0.8m) and the Aftercare Services provision (£0.1m) have been spent in 2014-15.
+- a) The cost of planned future termination costs in 2016-17 and future years arising from the detailed saving proposals approved as part of the 2016-17 Budget has been assessed as £8.4m. - b) The provision to cover the risk of day to day insurance losses has been reduced by £0.5m to £7.8m. - c) The provision on personal property search fees has been increased to £0.2m. - d) After charging £4.9m to the Council's provision for the outcome of successful appeals against the Valuation Office's 2010 Business Rates Valuation list, a further £3.4m has been set aside for outstanding appeals.
+This leaves Bradford's estimated share of lost Business Rates income as a result of appeals at 31 March 2016 at £5.9m. - e) No provision was required on Equal Pay claims.